CECT: Controllable Ensemble CNN and Transformer for COVID-19 Image Classification: Related Work

-\textbf{CNN} Since the development of AlexNet \citep{krizhevsky2017imagenet}, CNN has established itself as one of the paramount models in the CV field.
-As of now, one of the prevalent models of CNNs is the ResNet \citep{he2016deep} developed by He et al. Instead of learning unreferenced functions, the ResNet reformulates the layers as learning residual functions with reference to the layer inputs to ease the deeper network training.
+CNN has established itself as one of the paramount models in the CV field.
+As of now, one of the prevalent models of CNNs is the ResNet \citep{he2016deep} developed by He et al. Instead of learning unreferenced functions, the ResNet reformulates the layers as learning residual functions regarding the layer inputs to ease the deeper network training.
+Based on the superior performance demonstrated by residual connections, Xie and colleagues \citep{xie2017aggregated} proposed an effective modular network architecture, which is constructed by repeating a building block that aggregates a set of transformations with the same topology.
 Recently, the evolution of CNN has seen a deceleration, partly attributed to the emergence of the transformer.
-To this end, numerous studies have sought to reaffirm the significance of CNNs in the CV field.
-Among these efforts, the ConvNeXt \citep{liu2022convnet} developed by Liu et al., stands as one of the most accomplished.
-The ConvNeXt gradually "modernizes" the standard ResNet toward the architecture of ViT, thereby elucidating the pivotal components that contribute to the performance gap.
+To this end, numerous studies have sought to reaffirm the significance of CNN in the CV field.
+Among these efforts, the ConvNeXt \citep{liu2022convnet} developed by Liu et al. stands as one of the most accomplished.
+The ConvNeXt gradually "modernizes" the standard ResNet toward the architecture of the transformer \citep{dosovitskiy2020image}, thereby elucidating the pivotal components that contribute to the performance gap.
 In concert with ConvNeXt, the ConvFormer \citep{yu2022metaformer} that instantiates the token mixer as separable depthwise convolutions also shows SOTA performance.
+Additionally, Ding and colleagues \citep{ding2022scaling} introduced RepLKNet, which utilizes convolution kernels as large as 31 × 31 and significantly narrows the performance gap between the CNN and transformer.
+In 2023, Yu et al. \citep{yu2023inceptionnext} developed InceptionNeXt with inception depthwise convolution, which decomposes large-kernel depthwise convolution along channel dimension into varying parallel branches.
+The transformer has ascended to the forefront research field and has demonstrated superior performance over CNN.
+Inspired by its superior performance, a significant amount of subsequent research has been recently undertaken.
+For instance, Liu et al. \citep{liu2021swin} developed the swin transformer (SwT) with hierarchical feature maps.
+In SwT, the attention is computed within each local window, and the window connections are modeled by shifting the window partitioning after computing the attention.
+With such designs, the SwT can both model at various scales with high flexibility and reduce the computation complexity from quadratic to linear.
+Touvron and colleagues \citep{touvron2021training} proposed a deep-narrow T2T-ViT model, which incorporates a layerwise Tokens-to-Token transformation.
+The transformation enables the progressive structuring of images into tokens by iteratively combining adjacent tokens into one.
+Additionally, Han et al. \citep{han2021transformer} developed a TNT approach, in which local patches are regarded as “visual sentences.”
+These sentences are then divided into smaller “visual words,” and features from both words and sentences are aggregated to enhance the representational ability.